-Magnetic Resonance Imaging (MRI) tests.
+Magnetic Resonance Imaging (MRI) Tests

-An MRI is used when you need a high-resolution view of what's happening inside your body.
-But it's important to know the cost of having one can vary greatly depending on where you get it done.
+Providers use an MRI when they need a high-resolution view of what's happening inside your body.
+But it's important to know the cost of having an MRI can vary greatly depending on where you get one.

 MRI and Computed Tomography (CT) scans have the highest variability in costs of any type of medical imaging.
 Sometimes, the price can vary by 10 times among locations, and that's without any difference in quality.